ITV News Channel: Presenters

 On some weeknights they would simply rerun the 23:00 hour through the night with live summaries on the hour.
 On other weeknights they would have a live 30 minute newscast with in view sign language, which would then be repeated through the night with live summaries on the hour.

 Competition

 The channel's main competitors were Sky News and BBC News 24.

-At times of breaking UK news of major Australian importance (such as terrorist attacks), the channel was sometimes relayed by Australia's Nine Network.
+At times of breaking UK news of importance to audiences in Australia, such as terrorist attacks, the channel was sometimes relayed by Australia's Nine Network.
 However, the Nine Network usually preferred the Sky News feed, to which it had equal access.